WV-design/Trinity-toolhead/README.md

 I took inspiration from Takeoff, Calamity, Tiger's toolhead and IROB, and came up with this.
-It will be monolith compatible.

 ## This is currently untested, I am still working on it.
 I would love your feedback!
 Discord: gerbz_